 Testing & COA guidance

 All hemp crops and hemp‑infused products must be tested by a laboratory certified by the Agency under 6 V.S.A. § 567.
-Testing must confirm delta‑9 THC ≤ 0.3% and total theoretical THC ≤ 1.0%, and contaminants must meet Cannabis Quality Control Program limits.
-COAs must be traceable to process lot and retained for labeling and compliance ([law.cornell.edu](https://www.law.cornell.edu/regulations/vermont/20-023-Code-Vt-R-20-031-023-X?utm_source=openai)).
+Testing must confirm delta‑9 THC ≤ 0.3% and total theoretical THC ≤ 1.0%, and meet contaminant action limits under the Cannabis Quality Control Program.
+COAs must be traceable to process lot numbers and retained for labeling and compliance ([law.cornell.edu](https://www.law.cornell.edu/regulations/vermont/20-023-Code-Vt-R-20-031-023-X?utm_source=openai)).

 What to buy